 If you offer employees paid time off (PTO), find out each employee’s used and remaining time-off balances.

 Look into whether employees want to roll over their accrued time off or cash it out, depending on your policy.
-Or, if you have a use-it-or-lose-it policy, notify employees of when they need to use it by.
+Or, if you have a use-it-or-lose-it policy, notify employees of when they need to use their accrued PTO by.
 Keep in mind that there are PTO payout laws by state you must follow.

 If employees decide to cash out their unused paid time off, calculate their payment and run payroll for the amount.

 Open enrollment lets employees update their benefits for the following year.
 Hold open enrollment so employees can change things like their health, dental, and vision insurance plans.

 And if they do make changes, implement these changes beginning January 1 in the new year.
 Keep these changes in organized records.

 Ah, the last payroll of the year.
 For many employers, the pay date lands around the holidays.
 And if payday falls on a bank holiday (or around it), you must adjust your payroll schedule to accommodate for bank holidays.

 Keep in mind that December 25 and January 1 are bank holidays.

 6. Verify employee wages and deductions after final payroll

 You know that creating Forms W-2 is one of your top responsibilities come January.
 After you run your final payroll in the current year, check your records to verify employee wages and deductions are correct before reporting them on the W-2.